How Top Gun: Maverick uses ghosts, heists and flashbacks to bring closure to a high-octane love story, 36 years later.

 This brings the rebel character type full circle, too.
-Maverick won’t listen to authority – the clue’s in the name.
-And yet the film sells the victory of authoritarianism, not to mention bloodless war [hey, join the navy – it’s quite safe].
+Maverick won’t listen to authority … the clue’s right there in his name.
+And yet the film sells the victory of authoritarianism, not to mention bloodless war [i.e., join the navy – it’s quite safe].

 If you don’t want to fight, at least internalise the imagery of America as a force for good – or a force for flags, which feature everywhere in the film.
 The film’s plot and set decorations are good nation-building at any time, but especially in a world that’s never free from war.

 This also resolves the fixation on planes, trains and automobiles as symbols of success, progress and product placement.
 Of course, it’s also about cinema as spectacle: its function is to entertain, astound and take us to places that are out of bounds or off the charts.

 Heists and heroes

 The Top Gun films use beach sports, up-tempo soundtracks and glistening, semi-naked bodies to build team work, though good luck suggesting that to your boss as your next office outing.